How to Write a Book Title for Your Fiction Novel!

 Most people think up titles at the beginning (just like me), even before the outline is done.
 I do, however, tweak it once I'm done to fine tune it for selling.

 If your title doesn't have anything to do with the plot of your story, then people will be confused from the start!

 Your book title, as far as marketability is concerned, is what can make or break your book in the fiction marketplace.
-This part of your book is the first thing anyone sees before they even consider buying your book in the paperback form.
+This part of your book is the first thing anyone sees before they even consider buying your book in the paperback or electronic form.
 It can also help people find your book in book stores if all they know is the title.

 How to Write a Book Title That Captivates Your Readers!

 The title of your book should be presented clearly on your book cover as well as on the spine of your book to accomplish two things: